Standardizing Parole Violation Sanctions

 in State Prison Population," Los Angeles Times, February 10, 2009.

-See, for example, Travis, J., "Keynote Address (pdf, 11 pages) Exit Notice," Symposium on Back-End Sentencing and Parole Reform, Stanford University Law School, November 4, 2006.
+See, for example, Travis, J., "Keynote Address," Symposium on Back-End Sentencing and Parole Reform, Stanford University Law School, November 4, 2006.

 Grattet, Petersilia, and Lin, Parole Violations and Revocations in California (pdf, 151 pages).